What You Should Know About The Latest COVID-19 Variant

 Breakthrough cases have been rare throughout the course of the pandemic, and especially among those who have received boosters amid the spread of the delta variant.

-Marm Kilpatrick from the University of California, Santa Cruz, shared in a Reuters News update that protection against severe disease was 86% against omicron if you’ve been recently vaccinated with a “Messenger RNA (mRNA) vaccines teach our cells how to make a protein that will trigger an immune response inside our bodies.” https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/mRNA.html?s_cid=11344:what%20is%20mrna%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY21mRNA vaccine, 67% if you’ve been vaccinated at an earlier time, and 91% if you’ve been vaccinated and have also recently received a third booster shot.
+Marm Kilpatrick from the University of California, Santa Cruz, shared in a Reuters News update that protection against severe disease was 86 percent against omicron if you’ve been recently vaccinated with a “Messenger RNA (mRNA) vaccines teach our cells how to make a protein that will trigger an immune response inside our bodies.” https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/mRNA.html?s_cid=11344:what%20is%20mrna%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY21mRNA vaccine, 67 percent if you’ve been vaccinated at an earlier time and 91 percent if you’ve been vaccinated and have also recently received a third booster shot.

 Vaccine effectiveness wanes over time, and, according to a report from Yale Medicine, may depend on the individual. mRNA vaccines should be effective for at least one year, per the report.
 Consider that timeline as you evaluate your own protection against COVID-19 and whether a booster may be your best option.
 Boosters can be administered six months after your last vaccination.

 The pandemic is difficult for many people across the world, for many different reasons.
 It has caused grief, fear and loss beyond measure.
 On top of your physical health, it’s important to watch out for your mental health at this time.